dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix M References
+# Appendix N References

 Additional information found at http://www.dell.com/en-us/work/learn/ openstack-cloud or by e-mailing openstack@dell.com.
 If you need additional services or implementation help, please contact your Dell EMC sales representative

 ### To learn more

-For more information on the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0 visit https://www.dellemc.com/en-us/solutions/cloud/openstack/ready-bundle-for-openstack.htm.
+For more information on the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.1 visit https://www.dellemc.com/en-us/solutions/cloud/openstack/ready-bundle-for-openstack.htm.

 This document and all other related architecture and technical guides can be found in the Dell EMC TechCenter community at http://en.community.dell.com/techcenter/cloud/w/wiki/12047.dell-emc-red-hat-openstack-cloud-solutions

-Copyright © 2014-2018 Dell Inc. or its subsidiaries.
+Copyright © 2014-2019 Dell Inc. or its subsidiaries.
 All rights reserved.
 Trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Specifications are correct at date of publication but are subject to availability or change without notice

 at any time.
 Dell EMC and its affiliates cannot be responsible for errors or omissions in typography or photography.
 Dell EMC’s Terms and Conditions of Sales and Service apply and are available on request.
 Dell EMC service offerings do not affect consumer’s statutory rights.